 10th October 2025, Humboldt University Berlin, Institute of Asian and African Studies

-In this hybrid ReCrea[1] workshop funded by Circle U.[2], we look at the significance of festivals as major events that foster the distribution and visibility of arts and crafts in African and Afrodiasporic contexts.
-The one-day workshop is designed as a meeting place between academics and practitioners in the field and will encompass roundtable interviews with festival makers and artists as well as analytical papers by scholars from fields such as media studies, literary and cultural studies, as well as economics, anthropology and sociology.
+In this hybrid ReCrea[1] workshop funded by Circle U.[2], we looked at the significance of festivals as major events that foster the distribution and visibility of arts and crafts in African and Afrodiasporic contexts.
+The one-day workshop was designed as a meeting place between academics and practitioners in the field and will encompass roundtable interviews with festival makers and artists as well as analytical papers by scholars from fields such as media studies, literary and cultural studies, as well as economics, anthropology and sociology.
+Read below the full report by Prof. Susanne Gehrmann.

 [1] A collaborative format linking Roberta Comunian, King’s College London, Teke Jacob Ngomba, Aarhus University and Susanne Gehrmann, HU-Berlin.